-Bruner emphasized four characteristics of effective instruction which emerged from his theoretical constructs.
+Bruner emphasized four characteristics of effective instruction that emerged from his theoretical constructs.

-- Personalized: instruction should relate to learners’ predisposition, and facilitate interest toward learning,
+- Personalized: instruction should relate to learners’ predisposition, and facilitate interest in learning,

 - Content Structure: content should be structured so it can be most easily grasped by the learner

-- Sequencing: sequencing is an important aspect for presentation of material
+- Sequencing: sequencing is an important aspect of the presentation of material

 - Reinforcement: rewards and punishment should be selected and paced appropriately.